Colourful Northern India

 The tour land package cost excludes flights.
 Below is an estimate of the cost of international flights from South Africa as well as the domestic flights within India.

-- Domestic flights between Varanasi and Delhi in economy class
+Domestic flight from Varanasi to Delhi in economy class

-Flight costs are an estimate only and can only be confirmed on day of booking as it is subject to airport tax fluctuations.
+Flight costs are an estimate only and can only be confirmed on the day of booking, as it is subject to airport tax fluctuations.

 NOTES: